sheol-s/Romancing-of-Markarth/README.md

 First, you'll need to find a way to get some clothes, and earn enough money for a carriage ride.

-Here take this item, it's a family heirloom and will help you.
+Here take this item (Shrouded Sheos), it's a family heirloom and will help you.

 ### (alternate hook)
   Someone approaches and offers an invitation, and suggests that they find appropriate clothes.